joshpters/TacocaT/readme.md

 This is the core function that determines if a string is a palindrome.

-The minisite has a modified version of this to work with animations for better appearence.
+The minisite has a modified version of this function to work with the page animations.

 ```javascript
 function checkPalindrome(text) {